Christopher Morel Player Props: Cubs vs. Cardinals

-The Chicago Cubs, including Christopher Morel (.206 slugging percentage in past 10 games, including zero home run), take on starter Miles Mikolas and the St. Louis Cardinals at Wrigley Field, Saturday at 2:20 PM ET.
+Christopher Morel -- with a slugging percentage of .229 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 23 at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+In his previous appearance, he went 1-for-4 with an RBI against the Cardinals.

 Christopher Morel Game Info & Props vs. the Cardinals